-April 28, 2025
+May 20, 2025

-Dear Representative,
+Dear Senator,

-On behalf of the National Automobile Dealers Association (NADA), which represents over 16,000 franchised automobile dealerships and whose members collectively employ 1.1 million people nationwide, I am writing in strong support of H.J.Res.
+On behalf of the National Automobile Dealers Association (NADA), which represents over 16,000 franchised automobile dealerships and whose members collectively employ 1.1 million people nationwide, I strongly urge you to vote "YES" on passage of H.J.Res.
 88, a joint resolution to disapprove the Environmental Protection Agency's (EPA) waiver for California's Advanced Clean Cars II (ACC II) rule.
 Support for H.J.Res.
-88 is a top dealer priority and will be an NADA "Key Vote."
+88, which recently passed the House decisively, is a top dealer priority and will be an NADA "Key Vote."

 H.J.Res.
-88 would stop California's zero emission vehicle (ZEV) mandate, which starts later this year, since the mandate would eventually ban the sales of new gas (including hybrid) cars and distort the vehicle market in all states.
-The House is scheduled to consider this legislation on Wednesday, April 30.
+88 would stop California's zero emission vehicle (ZEV) mandate, which starts later this year.
+This mandate would eventually ban the sales of new gas (including hybrid) cars and distort the vehicle market in all states.

 The California ZEV mandate has negative national implications, as 11 other states have adopted the gas car ban rule in whole or in part, comprising 40% of the new car market, and all 50 states are impacted by California's rule.
-Starting this fall with model year (MY) 2026, in some states roughly one of out every three new vehicles a dealership sells must be a ZEV.
+Starting this fall with model year (MY) 2026, in some states roughly one of every three new vehicles sold must be a ZEV.
 Only all-electric automakers will be able to meet this mandate.
-Because many Americans cannot afford or conveniently charge an EV, there is low consumer demand for this type of vehicle, and EV sales are only currently 7.5% of sales nationally.
+Because many Americans cannot afford or conveniently charge an EV, there is low consumer demand for this type of vehicle, and EV sales are currently only 7.5% of sales nationally.

-In MY 2027, the standard is raised to 43% and increases each year until MY 2035, when only ZEVs will be allowed to be sold in the affected states.
+In MY 2027, the unrealistic standard is raised to 43% and increases each year until MY 2035, when only ZEVs can be sold in the affected states (see attachment).
 Under California's rule it would eventually be illegal for automakers to deliver for sale gas cars in the affected states.
 California's ban is so extreme that even traditional hybrid vehicles, such as the iconic Toyota Prius, would be banned.